tlainevool/coursera-getdata/codebook.md

 This will generate a file named tidy_data.txt that contains the cleaned data.

 ###Cleaning of the data
 The cleaning script takes just the mean and standard deviation measurements from the orginal data set.
-It the addes the subject and acticity labels for each row of observations.
+It then adds the subject and activity labels for each row of observations.
 Finally it aggregates the data by averaging them across subject and activity.
 For a more detailed description of how the code works, see the [readme file](README.md)

 ##Description of the variables in the tiny_data.txt file
 The resulting tiny data set contains a row for each subject and activity pair.
 There were 30 subjects and 6 activities, resulting in 180 rows of data.